Gabaldonlab/imageAnalysisPipeline_solid96wellPlates/README.md

 There are two types of fitness estimates (found in the `integrated_data_allPlates.tbl` file) calculated from the data:

 - Model-based fitness measurements: these are estimated by fitting a generalised logistic model (http://en.wikipedia.org/wiki/Generalised_logistic_function#Generalised_logistic_differential_equation) to the time-vs-cell density curve.
-The model parameters gives us different fitness estimates.
+The model parameters give us different fitness estimates.
 These estimates can be useful if we have some spots that did not reach stationary phase (to predict maximum cell density, for example) or we have mixed samples with different growth times.
 These don't work well if we have slow-growing spots or non-logistic curves (which may happen because there is cell death after reaching stationary phase). `K`, `r`, `g`, `v`, `MDR`, `MDP`, `DT`, `AUC`, `MDRMDP`, `rsquare` (see below) are related to such model fitting.

-- Non parametric fitness measuremenets: these are calculated directly from the data, without assuming any underlying growth model.I'd generally use these if we have experiments with the same growth times. `nAUC`, `nr`, `maxslp`, `maxslp_t`, `DT_h` and `DT_h_goodR2` (see below) are non-parametric measurements.
+- Non parametric (or numeric) fitness measuremenets: these are calculated directly from the data, without assuming any underlying growth model.
+I generally use these (`nAUC` and `DT_h`) if we have experiments with the same growth times. `nAUC`, `nr`, `maxslp`, `maxslp_t`, `DT_h` and `DT_h_goodR2` (see below) are non-parametric measurements.

 The pipeline outputs many files under directory specified with `--output`: